Bisher 1368 mal gespeichert

 The shower water goes down to Bloody Run (the creek at the bottom of the property) and then into the Eel River Watershed.
 Please be sure ALL your personal care products are biodegradable.
 This includes shampoo and conditioner, bug spray, lotion, makeup, etc. Greywater safe soap is provided, but please provide your own towels.
 The house shower also requires greywater safe products.

 There are 2 sets of compost toilets on the logging road.
-There is another compost toilet on the front of the main house, and a “normal” septic toilet inside.
 Every toilet is a bit different, so please follow the instructions in each specific toilet.
-Use the compost toilets as much as possible, the house septic system was designed for use by only 1 person.
 Peeing in the woods is encouraged, but please poop in provided toilets.

 Getting to the Homestead: